 Nautical charts are foundational components of every mariner's toolkit.
 Navigation requires a knowledge of how the earth's surface is represented on either a printed paper chart or on the screen of an electronic navigation system.
 Both forms of navigation require the navigator to understand the symbols, numeric notations, language used, and how the graphic presentation relates to a physical position on the earth.
 Mariners who do not understand how to use nautical charts, paper or electronic, significantly decrease their ability to navigate safely.
 The study of navigation usually begins with discussion of the printed chart.

 How is direction indicated?

 How is distance measured?

-What do the various symbols and abbreviations stand for?
+What are the various symbols and abbreviations?

 How do latitude and longitude provide a position?

 Is the information current and accurate?
-Digital navigation tools can eliminate a significant amount of tedious work when used properly.
-Route planning is simplified, waypoints can be automatically uploaded to steering systems, travel time and fuel consumption can be estimated, and potential hazards can be marked with alarms or routed around.